openlyne/api-guide/README.md

 - OTPs expire after 3 minutes
 - You can only request a new OTP every 30 seconds for the same uid
 - Use `"env": "sandbox"` in the Send OTP body for testing, or skip it for real SMS

+### Testing in Sandbox Mode

+Use the [Africa's Talking Phone Simulator](https://simulator.africastalking.com/simulator) for testing:
+1. Set `"env": "sandbox"` in Send OTP requests
+2. View messages in the simulator with any valid phone number format

 ## Code Examples